CURRENT RED TIDE CONDITIONS FOR VENICE, ENGLEWOOD AND BOCA GRANDE

 GASPARILLA ISLAND STATE PARK

-FWC HAS ITS ON REPORTING SYSTEM AND YOU CAN CLICK ON THE LINKS BELOW FOR MORE INFO
+(2) FWC HAS ITS OWN RED TIDE REPORTING SYSTEM AND YOU CAN CLICK ON THE LINKS BELOW FOR MORE INFO

-The FWC also has a map showing the most recent studies of red tide.
+The FWC also has a map showing the most recent studies of red tide for Englewood, Venice and Boca Grande.
 This map contains the last eight days of sampling and is updated daily at 5 p.m.
 Please be sure to click on individual dots for sampling details.
 You can access the map HERE.

-For more information about the current Red Tide status from the FWC click HERE.
+For more information about the current Englewood, Venice and Boca Grande red tide status from the FWC click HERE.

 CHECK OUT THE CURRENT RED TIDE CONDITIONS FOR ENGLEWOOD, VENICE BEACH AND BOCA GRANDE